bnb-chain/greenfield-storage-provider/docs/storage-provider-cmd/sp-cli.md

    CONFIG COMMANDS:
      config.dump  Dump default configuration to the './config.toml' file for editing MIGRATE COMMANDS:
-     sp.exit              Used for sp exits from the Greenfield storage network sp.complete.exit     Only used in debugging scenarios, online use not allowed.
-Used for sp complete exits from the Greenfield storage network. sp.complete.swapout  Only used in debugging scenarios, online use not allowed.
-Used for swap out from the Greenfield storage network.
+     sp.exit              Used for sp exits from the Mechain storage network sp.complete.exit     Only used in debugging scenarios, online use not allowed.
+Used for sp complete exits from the Mechain storage network. sp.complete.swapout  Only used in debugging scenarios, online use not allowed.
+Used for swap out from the Mechain storage network.
    MISCELLANEOUS COMMANDS:
      version, v  Print version information
    QUERY COMMANDS:
-     list.modules          List the modules in greenfield storage provider list.errors           List the predefine errors in greenfield storage provider query.task            Query running tasks in modules by task sub key get.object            Get object payload data
+     list.modules          List the modules in mechain storage provider list.errors           List the predefine errors in mechain storage provider query.task            Query running tasks in modules by task sub key get.object            Get object payload data
      challenge.piece       Challenge piece integrity hash